Action and Adventure: A List of The Top 5 Water Sports to Try This Summer

 What is the most popular water sport?
 Let's start with surfing...

-If you're a bit of a thrill-seeker, then surfing (or its sister sports like bodyboarding, bodysurfing and skimboarding) is sure to bring you boat loads of enjoyment and that much-desired adrenaline rush.
-If you've experienced this water sport before, you'll know nothing beats that heady feeling of riding a wave, in total harmony with your board.
+If you're a bit of a thrill-seeker, then surfing is sure to bring you boat loads of enjoyment and that much-desired adrenaline rush.
+If you've experienced this water sport before (or its sister sports like bodyboarding, bodysurfing and skimboarding), you'll know nothing beats that heady feeling of riding a wave, in total harmony with your board.
 What they say is definitely true… The board becomes part of your body, meaning the sensation you get from gliding across the roaring ocean is unbelievably freeing!
 Challenging, invigorating, and empowering in the way it essentially defies the laws of nature and lets you walk on water, there's no doubt that surfing promises pleasure to the max.
 Not only is embracing the waves in this manner an exhilarating experience, it is perhaps also the purest way to connect with the natural world and its untamed waters.
-Plus, surfing can lead you to uncover some of the most beautiful spots across the UK; to name but a few, Cornwall, Devon and Portrush in County Antrim are some luscious locations that provide the ideal conditions for surfers of all abilities.
+As a by-product of this, surfing can actually lead you to uncover some of the most beautiful spots across the UK; to name but a few, Cornwall, Devon and Portrush in County Antrim are some luscious locations that provide the ideal conditions for surfers of all abilities.
 Before you take on the tide in quest of the perfect wave though, it's worth signing up to a few surfing lessons to help you master the basics.
 If you commit to putting in a bit of hard work at the beginning, you're guaranteed to reap the rewards later on, being able to push yourself harder and face bigger and better challenges.
-If you're just setting out, then luckily for you surfing requires little equipment, making it a pretty accessible water sport.
+If you're just setting out then, luckily for you, surfing requires little equipment, making it a pretty accessible water sport.
 Invest in a surfboard, leash, wetsuit, fins and surf wax and you're good to go.
+Often these essential items can be rented too.
 So come on, conquer the waves this summer!

 Image